Easter Holidays Monday 14 to Friday 25 April

 From Paul Hollingum, Executive Principal and Victoria Linsley, Head Teacher

 What is our ideal pupil like?
 An enquirer one who enjoys the challenge presented by our broad academic and extra-curricular offer.

 At every point of transition from home to school, from primary to secondary, and from secondary to sixth form, we aim to provide the best possible care and support.

 All staff at St Mary Magdalene Academy work to maintain high standards of behaviour and attainment.
 We want every pupil at the Academy to be able to work in a positive learning environment, so that they can achieve the highest possible SAT, GCSE, A Level and International Baccalaureate results.

 Our Ofsted report was hugely positive about the progress we are making as an Academy, and we are very pleased to have received this external validation of what a strong school we are.
 The full report can be read here, and says:

 “Teachers aim high and plan carefully.
 Pupils know they are expected to work hard and complete tasks.
 In the best lessons, they are constantly challenged to deepen their understanding.”
 Ofsted, May 2013

-Ambitious targets for all students have been set by the governing body.
-A computerised tracking and assessment system enables teachers to monitor individual progress effectively and to update parents regularly about their child’s attainment, progress and targets.
+Ambitious targets for all pupils have been set by the Governing Body.
+A tracking and assessment system enables teachers to monitor individual progress effectively and to update parents regularly.

 We believe that our excellent facilities, in conjunction with high quality teaching, assessment and learning, will offer your child an opportunity to succeed at every stage of their education.